Rules and Regulations

 Students should indicate their intention to take the comprehensive examination at least four weeks in advance, using a special form available in the office.
 The major and minor examination may be taken with a computer by arrangement with the Assistant to the Chair in the Department.

 The major field exam comprises written and oral components, both administered by an examining committee.
 The members of this committee will be determined by the primary faculty adviser and the Director of Graduate Studies after consulting with the student.
 Typically the examining committee will include the primary faculty adviser and two or three other members.
-At least two (of the total 3 or 4) must be faculty in the Art History Department or in another Department at the University of Delaware; one member of the committee should be a member of the Art History faculty who is not a specialist in the field being examined.
+At least two (of the total three or four) must be faculty in the Department of Art History or in another Department at the University of Delaware; one member of the committee should be a member of the Art History faculty who is not a specialist in the field being examined.

 The written component of the exam is designed to test the student's knowledge of the field (including works of art and significant themes and issues in the scholarship) and critical thinking.
 After consulting with the student the examining committee will define five to eight broad areas or themes that will guide preparation for the exam.
 Each area should encompass a broad segment of the field and command a substantial bibliography (e.g. the reception of antiquity in the Renaissance; nationalism in modern art; word and image in medieval art; portraiture and group portraiture in Dutch art; transcendentalism and American art).
 A bibliography usually containing 25 to 40 items (a mix of books and articles) for each theme will be prepared by the student and approved by the committee.
 The exam itself will consist of six questions designed by the examiners to engage the prepared areas.
 The student will be expected to answer three such questions within a period of six hours.